 The choir is a great way to make new friends in the church, with social opportunities throughout the year—we’d love for you to join us!

-Sol Singers is a new group for singers of all ages and abilities to “learn music by heart; take love to the community.”
-This intergenerational chorus learns music in the aural tradition, with repertoire drawn from UU hymnals, folk traditions, world music, pagan chants, healing songs.
+Sol Singers is a group for all ages and abilities to “learn music by heart; take love to the community.”
+This intergenerational chorus learns music in the aural tradition, with repertoire drawn from UU hymnals, folk traditions, world music, pagan chants, justice songs, and healing tunes.
 Singers are invited to suggest songs for the group to learn.
 The Sol Singers are available to make pastoral care visits in the community, bringing the healing power of music to those in need of comfort.
-Sol Singers meet 5:30-6:30 pm on Mondays in the Social Hall.
+Sol Singers meet 5:00-6:30 pm every Monday in the Social Hall.